Articles

 Requiring teams to return to face-to-face meetings

-One of the reasons given by companies for wanting their teams to return to 100% face-to-face meetings is that it's a way of meeting informally and exchanging ideas more easily than by organizing meetings.
+One of the reasons given by companies for wanting their teams to return to 100% face-to-face meetings is that it is a way of meeting informally and exchanging ideas more easily than by organizing meetings.
 However, it can also lead to the opposite excess of improvising meetings and stretching out exchange times, despite everyone's schedules.

 Relying too much on videoconferencing

-As opposed to returning to 100% face-to-face meetings, spending the whole day holding one videoconference meeting after another is not a sustainable solution either.
+On the other hand, spending the whole day holding one videoconference meeting after another is not a sustainable solution either.
 It causes cognitive fatigue in participants, reducing their concentration and productivity, and making them more passive in meetings.
 In fact, more than 1 in 3 employees today consider "Zoom fatigue" to be the biggest problem associated with virtual meetings.

 Where possible, videoconferencing should therefore be seen as a complementary tool to face-to-face interaction, not a complete substitute for it.